Senior Homes logo

 I visited this facility

-The Atrium at Gainesville offers everything I'm interested in.
+They offer everything I'm interested in.
 The staff is very nice and everybody was very friendly.
 The grounds were very attractive and the location is okay and it's easy to get to.
 The 1-bedroom I saw was very attractive which is over 700 square feet which is excellent.

 Earl